Azure-Samples/AzureSubscriptionBuilder/README.md

 The following documentation from Azure walks though best practices on securing the HTTP Trigger: [Securing Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-securing-a-logic-app#access-to-request-based-triggers)

 **IT IS RECOMMENDED TO USE AVAILABLE SECURITY CONTROLS IN A PRODUCTION DEPLOYMENT**

-## WHAT IS COMING UP NEXT?
-- Working on getting this entire deployment packaged up into a single Blueprint.
-- Landing Zone Deployment Package

 ## FAQ